 What Wildfire Smoke Does to Your Body

 Several factors influence the composition of wildfire smoke, including the fuel type, wind conditions and temperature of the fire.
 When wood and vegetation serve as the fuel, the wildfire produces a slew of compounds, including cellulose, oils, waxes and starches.
-Depending on the type of wood or plants that burning, the specific composition of wildfire smoke will vary.
+Depending on the type of wood or plants that are burning, the specific composition of wildfire smoke will vary.

 According to the EPA, the effects of smoke inhalation range from eye and respiratory tract irritation, to more serious disorders affecting the lungs and heart.
 The more common (and somewhat milder) symptoms of wildfire smoke inhalation and exposure to particulate matter post-fire include:

 - Trouble breathing

 - Persistent cough

 - Sore throat